Affinage

 Year Finding Method Journal Conf PMIDs

-2025 The E3 ubiquitin ligase RNF25 directly binds TRIP4 and catalyzes its non-degradative ubiquitination at lysine 135, which disrupts TRIP4-p65 interactions, liberating p65 to activate NF-κB signaling and upregulate anti-apoptotic effectors (cIAP2, Bcl-2) in renal cell carcinoma.
-Co-immunoprecipitation, site-directed mutagenesis (K135 ubiquitination site), Western blot, loss-of-function and rescue experiments International journal of biological sciences Medium 40765826
+2025 The E3 ubiquitin ligase RNF25 binds TRIP4 and catalyzes non-degradative ubiquitination of TRIP4 at lysine 135, disrupting TRIP4–p65 interactions and thereby liberating p65 to activate NF-κB signaling and upregulate anti-apoptotic effectors (cIAP2, Bcl-2) in renal cell carcinoma.
+Co-immunoprecipitation, ubiquitination assay, site-directed mutagenesis (K135), protein interaction studies International journal of biological sciences Medium 40765826

 Source papers